peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * `static EContext Binary64`<br>
  An arithmetic context for the IEEE-754-2008 binary64 format, 53 bits precision.
-* `static EContext CliDecimal "Forms of numbers" `<br>
+* `static EContext CliDecimal "Forms of numbers"`<br>
- An arithmetic context for the .NET Framework decimal format (see "Forms of numbers" ), 96 bits precision, and a valid exponent range of -28 to 0.
+ An arithmetic context for the.NET Framework decimal format (see "Forms of numbers"), 96 bits precision, and a valid exponent range of -28 to 0.
 * `static EContext Decimal128`<br>
  An arithmetic context for the IEEE-754-2008 decimal128 format.